Shenjian-Zhang/Shenjian-Zhang.github.io/_pages/amsic.md

 Completed Projects
 =====
+1. A PVT-Insensitive 7-Bit Coarse-Fine Ratio-Metric Digital-to-Time Converter for Fractional-N Phase-Locked Loops in 65-nm CMOS
-1. A High-Efficient DC-DC Buck Converter based on Valley Current Mode with ACOT Scheme
+2. A High-Efficient DC-DC Buck Converter based on Valley Current Mode with ACOT Scheme
-2. A Compact Multi-Bit Multi-Order FIR DAC Design for Internet of Things
+3. A Compact Multi-Bit Multi-Order FIR DAC Design for Internet of Things
-3. Synaptic Thin-Film Transistor Model based on Behavioral Simulation
+4. Synaptic Thin-Film Transistor Model based on Behavioral Simulation

 People
 =====